 VIRTUAL COOKING SHOW

 Many of the Shenandoah Valley’s best kept secrets are name brands being produced in state-of-the-art manufacturing facilities throughout our region.
-Our cooking classes will give us an opportunity to tell our story of deep food and beverage manufacturing expertise through good food and fellowship – virtually.
+Our cooking classes give us an opportunity to tell our story of deep food and beverage manufacturing expertise through good food and fellowship – virtually.
 You’ll hear from local food and beverage industry partners on their business success stories and how their projects – both big and small, new and expanding – were made possible by regional ingredients for their success.

 Follow along as we share how the Shenandoah Valley’s food and beverage businesses maximize farm-to-table culture for field-to-market success.
 And because we are so much more than food and beverage, we’ve expanded the cooking experience into other production sectors.
 We hope you enjoy our recipes for success!